On This Page

 Once the signed tokens are issued to the end users they can be passed to your application, which must validate them.
 There are two ways to verify a token: locally, or remotely with Okta.
 The token has been signed with a JSON Web Key (JWK) using the RS256 algorithm.
 To validate the signature, Okta provides your application with a public key that can be used.

-We will now cover the terms used in this document, and an explanation of why you should use access tokens instead of ID tokens for this use case.
+The followng covers the terms used in this document, and provides an explanation of why you should use access tokens instead of ID tokens for this use case.

 - If you'd like to jump straight to the local validation steps: What to Check When Validating an Access Token

 - If you'd like to see how to validate a token directly with Okta: Validating A Token Remotely With Okta

 - If you want to see specifically how to accomplish this in your language of choice: Okta Libraries to Help You Verify Access Tokens

 A high-level overview of OAuth 2.0 can be found here.

 More information about Okta's access tokens can be found in the OIDC & OAuth 2.0 Reference.

 As mentioned above, it is important that the resource server (your server-side application) accept only the access token from a client.
 This is because access tokens are intended for authorizing access to a resource.